From b9be19af5e3085216d0cd5af439332f631fa8b92 Mon Sep 17 00:00:00 2001

 p9b <- nafta(NAFTA_SOP_Attachment[["p9b"]])

-## Warning in cov2cor(ans$covar): diag(.) had 0 or NA entries; non-finite result is
++## Warning in sqrt(diag(covar)): NaNs produced## Warning in sqrt(diag(covar_notrans)): NaNs produced## Warning in sqrt(1/diag(V)): NaNs produced## Warning in cov2cor(ans$covar): diag(.) had 0 or NA entries; non-finite result is

-## The SFO model is rejected as S_SFO is equal or higher than the critical value S_c
+## doubtful## The SFO model is rejected as S_SFO is equal or higher than the critical value S_c

 -## The half-life obtained from the IORE model may be used